witness increased productivity in healthcare industry through rpa digital transformation

 Requirements

 Robotic process automation does not require any modification to the existing infrastructure and can be effectively adapted across any platform.
 But on the other hand, specific customization can be required in traditional and enterprise automation cases.
 RPA services companies do not require any adjustments, but enterprise automation requires adjustments to the existing structure to enhance the performance’s efficacy.
+For instance, if you wish to bring in robotic process automation in HR for your organization, you do not have to disturb any other process.
+But with the ERP, you have to alter the existing structure or the systems.

 Functions